 Industrial problems are usually much harder to tackle.
-Complicating factors are the use of fluids with complex non-Newtonian behavior, the use of side entering agitators instead of top entering agitators and the fact that the agitator may be Figure 1 A typical shear stress vs. shear rate diagram for paper pulp.
+Complicating factors are the use of fluids with complex non-Newtonian behavior, the use of side entering agitators instead of top entering agitators and the fact that the agitator may be operated in the transitional regime.

-A difficult mixing problem is found in the
+A difficult mixing problem is found in the paper industries.

-paper industries.
 The paper pulp, which is a suspension of thin, flexible fibers, exhibits a very complex rheology.
 As a result of this rheology multiple flow regimes are found in paper pulp storage tanks.
 Part of the chest will be laminar; some parts of the chest are turbulent.